 The UE uses the determination that Disaster Condition applies for a PLMN (called PLMN D) as determined in a solution for Key Issue #1 and determination that another PLMN (called PLMN A) without Disaster Condition can accept Disaster Inbound Roamers from PLMN D with Disaster Condition as determined in a solution for Key Issue #3, to select PLMN A as the selected PLMN, despite PLMN A being in UE's list of forbidden PLMNs.

-Editor's note: It is FFS whether there is a need to ignore HPLMN or available higher priority PLMN, if Disaster Condition applies for the HPLMN or higher priority PLMN and the HPLMN or higher priority PLMN becomes available.
+NOTE: If PLMN D needs to operate an NG-RAN cell for testing purposes, PLMN D can configure the NG-RAN cell to broadcast cellReservedForOperatorUse set to "reserved".

 Editor's note: It is FFS whether CAG-supporting disaster inbound UEs can access CAG cells in PLMN A and if so, how.
+This depends on SA1 decision.

 6.23.1.2 Detailed description